Asif-Iqbal-Bhatti/vasp-grace-tensorpotential/README.md

 # vasp-grace

 `vasp-grace` is a lightweight Python package that allows you to use the **GRACE Machine Learning Potentials** as a drop-in replacement for VASP.
-By mimicking the VASP executable, it seamlessly integrates GRACE with higher-level materials science workflows (e.g., Phonopy, USPEX, CALYPSO) that normally parse VASP inputs and outputs.
+By mimicking the VASP executable, it seamlessly integrates GRACE with higher-level materials science workflows (e.g., Phonopy,) that normally parse VASP inputs and outputs.

 ## Features
 - **Direct VASP Compatibility:** Reads standard `POSCAR` and `INCAR` files.